Tribes, Native American rights groups hail Supreme Court's rejection of ICWA challenges

 Opponents of the challenged federal law claimed in part that ICWA creates an illegal race-based federal child-custody system that states are required to implement for all Native American children who appear before their courts in child-custody proceedings.

-Opponents claimed the law, which was passed by Congress in 1978 and favors tribal adoptive families over non-Indian adoptive families in state court adoption proceedings, is discriminatory on the basis of race and imposed illegal requirements upon states to implement.
+Opponents claimed that the law, which was passed by Congress in 1978 and favors tribal adoptive families over non-Indian adoptive families in state court adoption proceedings, is discriminatory on the basis of race and imposes illegal requirements upon states to implement.

 But attorneys representing four tribes participating in the lawsuit described ICWA, during oral arguments held before the court in November, as the “gold standard” when it comes to defending the best interests of the children.